raganwald/raganwald.github.com/index.md

 I am [technical](#i-am-technical).
 I ship [products](#i-ship-products).
 I lead [engineering growth](#i-lead-engineering-growth).
 And I foster [collaboration](#i-foster-collaboration).
 This is [not my first rodeo](#this-is-not-my-first-rodeo), and I'm [available for work](#im-available-for-work).

-- During my nine years (2015&thinsp;-&thinsp;2024) as a PagerDuty Principal Engineer, I served in Applications, Incident Management, and then in the CTO's Office.
+During my nine years (2015&thinsp;-&thinsp;2024) as a PagerDuty Principal Engineer, I served in Applications, Incident Management, and then in the CTO's Office.
+In addition:

 - I have led teams from four to forty-five people; I've led through growth in size and complexity from startup to IPO and globally distributed teams; I've led engineering-wide changes to structure, process, tooling, and platforms.
 - I wrote a respected [book](/creative-works.html#books) about JavaScript; I write technical documentation and essays; and I speak at both tech conferences and company-wide events.<sup id="fnref:creative-works" role="doc-noteref"><a href="#fn:creative-works" class="footnote" rel="footnote">1</a></sup>
 - I shipped products and features that contributed to KL Group/Sitraka's and PagerDuty's successful exits.<sup id="fnref:sitraka-quest" role="doc-noteref"><a href="#fn:sitraka-quest" class="footnote" rel="footnote">2</a></sup><sup id="fnref:PDNYSE" role="doc-noteref"><a href="#fn:PDNYSE" class="footnote" rel="footnote">3</a></sup>